Last Updated on July 25, 2022 by Cheryl Moreo

-Sport weight yarn works best for items such as sweaters, scarves, shawls, hats, mittens, and baby things.
+Sport weight yarn works best for sweaters, scarves, shawls, hats, mittens, and baby things.
 Also, this is a good yarn for knitting machines.

 Other Terms Used for Fine

-Fine or sport yarn is four-ply in the UK and five-ply in Australia.
+Fine or sport yarn weight is four-ply in the UK and five-ply in Australia.

-DK or Light Worsted: The American term of DK or double-knitting yarn in weight is between sport and worsted weight.
+DK or Light Worsted: The American term for DK or double-knitting yarn in weight is between sport and worsted weight.